ADLINK/adlink-nxp-android/Documentation/sp2-imx8mp/README.md

 ### 5.12.
 LVDS display

 * Android will support  LVDS  7 10 23 inch panel based on EERPOM setting .
-Use  image to update the EEPROM using below command.
+Use yocto image to update the EEPROM using below command.

 ```shell
 $ sudo msgpacker.py set -b 1 -a 0x54 -k disp -v X